-As described in Section 3.4.1, Alternative SE-1: Templeton Substation Expansion would require installation of a second circuit connecting the Templeton Substation to the Paso Robles Substation.
-The three possible routes for this new circuit are shown in Figure 3-8.
+As described in Section 3.4.1, Alternative SE-1A: Templeton Substation Expansion - 230/70 kV Substation would require installation of a second circuit connecting the Templeton Substation to the Paso Robles Substation.
+The three possible routes for this new circuit are shown in Figure 3-98.
 One of the possible routes for the new circuit is the existing Templeton-Paso 70 kV Route (Alternative SE-PLR-1).
 This alternative would involve rebuilding the existing 70 kV single-circuit power line that runs from Templeton Substation to Paso Robles Substation and converting it into a double-circuit power line.